Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 about the work being done and lower the barrier to entry for other councils wishing to contribute.

 There is a cost to host and maintain an instance of the platform.
-Under guidence of the steering group the platform is being built to be multi-tenanted with a single instance run to support the councils of New Zealand.
+Under the guidence of the steering group the platform is being built to be multi-tenanted with a single instance run to support the councils of New Zealand.
 The EOP Delivery team will be responsible for hosting and maintaining the shared instance of EOP.

 _Last Revision April 2023_